Zhongdao/UniTrack/README.md

 4. Run evaluation on all datasets: Please check out [docs/RUN.md](docs/RUN.md)

 ## Results
 Below we show results of UniTrack with a simple **ImageNet Pre-trained ResNet-18** as the appearance model.
-More results (quantitative results, results on other tasks/datasets, and more visualization) can be found in [RESULTS.md](RESULTS.md).
+More results can be found in [RESULTS.md](docs/RESULTS.md).

 **Single Object Tracking (SOT) on OTB-2015**